Copperline

 "Copperline" is a song by American singer-songwriter James Taylor, released in 1991 as the lead single from his thirteenth studio album New Moon Shine.
 The song was written by Taylor and poet Reynolds Price.
+Taylor has described the song as being "about home, about my father, about a childhood that was very peaceful, which is a rare thing today."

+Background

+"Copperline" originated from an older song entitled "A Dog Named Blue"; after playing through the song's changes, Taylor created the line "down on Copperline" and developed the rest of the song from there.